 We implemented Anaplan to globalize our finance across to Europe, the U.S., and Japan.
 The pharma industry has a couple of unique characteristics relative to most other industries.
 We are doing clinical trial projects that can last upward of 10 years, and so we have to budget both the lifetime of the clinical trial as well as our annual fiscal budget.

-So the corporation cares a lot about how much you spend per year, and the project team that’s executing the clinical trial cares about what you spend on a lifetime basis for that trial.
-Ninety percent of clinical trials fail before they get to market so it actually presents some challenges because from a corporate standpoint, you are using statistics to basically say that this is how much we think the portfolio is going to cost.
+The corporation cares a lot about how much we spend per year, and the project team that’s executing the clinical trial cares about what we spend on a lifetime basis for that trial.
+Ninety percent of clinical trials fail before they get to market so it presents some challenges; from a corporate standpoint, we are using statistics to say that this is how much we think the portfolio is going to cost.

 We use Anaplan in a couple of different ways.
 Right now, we use it as a consolidation tool since we have a lot of global systems.
 Each local region has their favorite tool.
 We are the first global group for our company, so we have a different perspective on where we need to pull all that information together-we need to make it visible to our senior executives, and those local regional tools are really expensive to implement across such a large span.

-We also started to look at building out Anaplan not as a consolidation tool, but as an actual real global planning tool, and so that really started to allow us to look at what we needed to see and be able to provide the information for all levels of the business to make the right decisions about resource allocation, about investment decisions, where they were going to spend the money, those kinds of things.
+We also started to look at building out Anaplan not as a consolidation tool, but as a real global planning tool, and so that allowed us to look at what we needed to see and to be able to provide the information for all levels of the business to make the right decisions about resource allocation, about investment decisions, where they were going to spend the money, those kinds of things.

-There is a huge difference when you are trying to compete locally—you have some local competitive advantages.
-But on a global stage, those competitive advantages are eroding and you are trying to compete with all of big pharma and you have to be faster with them, or agile, be able to manage that change—and from a investment decision standpoint, that’s what Anaplan allows us to do.
+There is a huge difference when you are trying to compete locally-you have some local competitive advantages.
+But on a global stage, those competitive advantages are eroding and we are trying to compete with all of big pharma and we have to be faster than them, or agile, be able to manage that change-and from an investment decision standpoint, that’s what Anaplan allows us to do.